jaymendoza1014/sentiment-analysis/README.md

 # sentiment-analysis
-Labeling airline review data according to sentiment
+Labeled airline review data according to sentiment using the transformers library by Hugging Face.